bgoussen/BeeGUTS/docs/ShortTimeEffect.md

-The optional parameter `concRange` is inherited from the function [`LCx`](./lc_x_calculation.md), that is called internally by `ShortTimeEffects`.
-If a range is not given, the default option is to use the maximum range of the data with the default 100 steps for the concentration interval.
-If a range is given, the number of steps will be automatically adjusted to maintain the default resolution (e.g., doubling the range implies a doubling of the number of steps for the calculation of the LDD50).
+The optional parameter `concRange` is inherited from the function [`LCx`](./lc_x_calculation.md), that is called internally by `ShortTimeEffects` and allows to define a concentration range.
+If a range is not given, the default option is to use the maximum range of the data.

+The number of concentration steps is controlled by the other optional argument `nPoints`.
+If this argument is not present, the default is that there will be at least 100 concentrations steps between the minimum and the maximum concentration.

 As the LDD50 value at very early times can be significantly larger than the range of concentrations in the experiment, even without the specifying